lmscloud-io/moodle-tool_vault/README.md

 ## Site backup with Vault

 - Login as site administrator and navigate to **Site administration > Server > Vault - Site migration**
-- On the **"Overview" tab** you can see the results of the several bakckup pre-checks that are automatically scheduled when the tool_vault plugin is intalled.
-You can re-run every check at any moment.
+- Before backup Vault performs a number of pre-checks.
+They can also be executed independently.
+The results are displayed on the 'Backup' page.
 - Backup can be performed only when all pre-checks are successful, which means you have enough disk space, and do not have (or excluded) incompatible database schema modifications.
 The pre-checks will run again in the beginning of the backup process.
-- If you want to make some changes to what needs to be backed up, you can do it on the **"Settings" tab** of the same page.
+- If you want to make some changes to what needs to be backed up, you can do it in the "Settings" section.
-- When everything is ready, open the **"Site backup" tab**, register with the Vault cloud (or enter existing API key) and schedule a backup.
+- When everything is ready, open the **"Backup"** section, register with the Vault cloud (or enter existing API key) and schedule a backup.
 - Backup will be performed during the next cron run.
 Every step is logged and you can monitor the process on the backup page.
-- TODO: restricted site access during backup

 ### Protecting your backup site from accidental restores